nexpy/nexpy/_sources/pythongui.txt

     subsequent plots.

 **Change Plot Limits**
-    This gives a dialog box that allows the axis limits to be changed.
+    This gives a dialog box that allows the axis limits of the currently active plot to be changed.
 This is useful if you want to expand the limits beyond the data values or if you want to narrow the limits to improve the sensitivity of the sliders.

 **Reset Plot Limits**
     This restores the limits to the original values.